-Dr. Allan Coates has been a primary investigator at WMCRC for 20 years.
+Dr. Allan Coates has been a principal investigator at WMCRC for over 25 years.
 He received his medical degree at Des Moines University College of Osteopathic Medicine in 1980.
 He completed his residency in internal medicine at Metropolitan Hospital in Grand Rapids and his gastroenterology fellowship at the University of Michigan in Ann Arbor.
 He is board certified in both internal medicine and gastroenterology.

 His clinical interest includes gastroesophageal reflux disease, esophageal motility disorders, inflammatory bowel disease and chronic liver disease.